vohraa23/TTS_Abhishek/README.md

 Updates the package lists (apt-get update).
 Installs the libsndfile1 library and curl.
 Downloads and installs the Rust compiler using the official Rust installer script.

- 4.⁠ ⁠Add Rust binaries to the PATH
+ D.⁠ ⁠Add Rust binaries to the PATH
 Dockerfile
 Copy code
 ENV PATH="/root/.cargo/bin:${PATH}"
 Purpose: Adds the Rust binaries to the system's PATH.
 Functionality: Ensures that the Rust binaries are available for use in subsequent commands.

- 5.⁠ ⁠Install Rust
+ E.⁠ ⁠Install Rust
 Dockerfile
 Copy code
 RUN rustup update
 Purpose: Updates the Rust toolchain.
 Functionality: Runs rustup update to ensure that the Rust compiler and tools are up-to-date.

- 6.⁠ ⁠Copy requirements.txt to the container
+ F.⁠ ⁠Copy requirements.txt to the container Dockerfile
-Dockerfile
 Copy code
 COPY ./requirements.txt /app/requirements.txt
 Purpose: Copies the requirements.txt file from the local machine to the /app directory in the container.
 Functionality: Prepares the container for installing Python dependencies.

- 7.⁠ ⁠Update pip and install libraries in requirements.txt Dockerfile
+ G.⁠ ⁠Update pip and install libraries in requirements.txt Dockerfile
 Copy code
 RUN pip install --upgrade pip \